graycoreio/daffodil/libs/design/button/README.md

 ## Overview
 Native `<button>` or `<a>` elements are always used in order to provide an easy, accessible experience for users.

 - `<a>` should be used for interactions that will navigate users to a new page or to a different target on the same page.
 - `<button>` should be used when a clickable action is performed within the same page.

 ## Types
+Button supports five types that change its visual style.

 - `daff-button` - Rectangular contained button with background color
 - `daff-flat-button` - Rectangular contained button with no outline or background color
 - `daff-icon-button` - Icon button used with icon fonts